LemonFountainPerson/The-Lemon-Engine/Documentation.md

 };
 ```

 Next, if you wish to assign custom attributes such as size, shape, collision type, multi-use args, etc. you should create a new case in the switch statement of your choice.
-If you are making a moving platform, you should put it in the addMovingPlatform function, if it is a level flag, you should put it in the addLevelFlag function, etc. If it is more generic than any of the defined presets, then simply add a slot to the addObject function.
+If you are making a moving platform, you should put it in the defineMovingPlatform function, if it is a level flag, you should put it in the addLevelFlag function, etc. If it is more generic than any of the defined presets, then simply add a slot to the addObject function.
+The object system is designed such that all objects can be spawned via the addObject function.
 ```
-void addObject(ObjectController *objectList, int xPos, int yPos, int objectID, int arg1, int arg2) {
+void addObject(ObjectController *objectList, int xPos, int yPos, int objectID, int arg1, int arg2, int arg3, int arg4, int arg5)
+{
 	Object *newObject;
 	newObject = createNewObject(objectList, xPos, yPos, objectID);